massimocaprinali/cloud-foundry-public/liberty-memoryLimits.md

 ### Specifying Heap Memory
 {: #specifying_heap_memory}

 You can set the heap memory size by using environment variables or by changing the `jvm.options` file.
-When you use either the `JVM_ARGS` or `JBP_CONFIG_IBMJDK` environment variables, any changes will take effect when pushing your application to {{site.data.keyword.Bluemix_notm}}.
+When you use either the `JVM_ARGS` or `JBP_CONFIG_IBMJDK` environment variables, any changes will take effect when pushing your application to {{site.data.keyword.cloud_notm}}.
 By changing the `jvm.options` file, the effect to the heap size configuration can also be tested locally.

 * Use the `JVM_ARGS` environment variable and the -Xmx argument.
 For example to set the maximum heap size to 512M use the command that follows, then restage your app.